 Blue line – Tinki – Pacchanta / Yellow line – Tinki – Upis / Red Line – Ausangate Trek

 If you want to walk from Tinke to Upis you can take a shortcut about 500 meters from the bridge where the entrance fee is paid.
-After the bridge, the road curves and a street goes straight to the right.
-There is a green two-story house where you go to the right.
-Follow the street until you cross a bridge, then take a path clearly visible on the left, the one on the right goes to Pacchanta.
-It goes back out to the vehicular road, saving a couple of kilometers.
+After the bridge, the road curves and keep straight after the bridge.
+There is a green two-story house where you turn right.
+Follow the street until you cross a bridge, then take the path clearly visible on the left, the one on the right goes to Pacchanta.
+This will take you back out to the vehicular road, saving a couple of kilometers.